inaimathi/langnostic/drafts/tasm-007.md

 ## Post Meeting

 I ended up calling it an early night, so I'm not sure what was discussed at the pub this week.
 I imagine it was at least some of the usual.
 One thing I want to note about this piece is that I tried out writing a draft of it using ChatGPT.
-You can find the result of that [here]
+You can find the result of that [here](https://github.com/inaimathi/langnostic/blob/master/drafts/tasm-007-ai-draft.md).
+I got as far as writing the foreword and beginning to edit the main piece before I got the distinct impression that it was complete trash.
+You can correct me if I'm wrong there; it's possible that my usual writing voice grates on your soul's ears as nails on a chalkboard, and the smooth, inoffensive, submissive, vaguely sedate voice of GPT would objectively be better for you.
+I didn't have this impression while reading its output.
+The prompt engineering/poking at